-Option 2: Choosing Abortion in Kansas
+Option 2: Choosing Adoption in Kansas

 Of all the unplanned pregnancy options you have, abortion is the most time-sensitive.
 Because it’s only an early pregnancy option, your first step should be to speak to your doctor.
 They’ll be able to assess your situation and outline any health concerns before you choose this procedure.

 Most states have restrictions on when a woman can receive an abortion.
 In Kansas, a woman is able to receive an abortion by medication up until 11 weeks of pregnancy.
 Patients can receive an in-clinic abortion at up to 20 weeks, depending on the situation.